Hybrid Office Design: 4 Data-Driven Tips

 A/V equipment is a big one here, because its presence or lack thereof in meeting rooms could be actively damaging collaboration.

-Rescheduling that meeting for the second time because there’s no rooms with working speakers or screens is a prime example of this because it’s preventing teams from speaking to each other.
+Rescheduling that meeting for the second time because there are no rooms with working speakers or screens is a prime example of this because it’s preventing teams from speaking to each other.

 Only 49% of employees in Cisco’s Global Hybrid Work Survey think their workplace tech enables smooth workflows between locations, so most organizations will have some catching up to do.